Marcel Hamelin

 Marcel Hamelin (born September 18, 1937) is a Canadian historian and a former president of University of Ottawa.

 Education

-In 1961, Hemelin earned his Doctor of Letters in History from Laval University.
+In 1961, Hamelin earned his Doctor of Letters in History from Laval University.

-Hemelin attended Séminaire Sainte-Marie in Shawinigan, Quebec.
+Hamelin attended Séminaire Sainte-Marie in Shawinigan, Quebec.

 Career

 Hamelin served as president of the University of Ottawa from 1990 to 2001.
 He is a member of the Royal Society of Canada.

 In 1966, Hamelin joined the Faculty of Arts at the University of Ottawa, teaching and serving as chairman in the Department of History.
 He later held the positions of Vice-Dean of the School of Graduate Studies and Research and Dean of the Faculty of Arts from 1974 to 1990.